danielsaidi/website_danielsaidi/_posts/2017/2017-11-10-swift-playgrounds.md

 I have been meaning to do this for quite some time, but have never really gotten around to it.
 I did involve both daughters in iOS development some years ago, to create two kids apps for iPhone and iPad.
-We had a really fun time doing so, but after that, we haven't had a continous habit of playing with code together.
+We had a really fun time doing so, but after that, we haven't had a continuous habit of playing with code together.

 A couple of weeks ago, I attended a conference, where several earlier colleagues had brought their kids to an all day hands-on coding event.
 There, children were